Header Banner

-How To: Keep from Running into Things When Walking & Using Your Phone
+How to Keep from Running into Things When Walking & Using Your Phone

 We have all seen videos of people walking off of platforms and into street signs because they were too distracted by their phones to pay attention.
 This has become such a problem that cities have even considered fining pedestrians for texting and walking.